-The Transportation Security Administration Exam contains two sections: the Writing Skills Assessment and the X-Ray Exam.
-The questions are in the multiple-choice format, and you are given two and a half hours to complete the test.
-The X-Ray Exam is considered the more difficult of the two; you have only a few seconds to identify the object you are looking for.
+The Transportation Security Administration Exam contains two sections: the TSA Writing Skills Assessment and the TSA X-Ray Exam.
+The questions are in a multiple-choice format, and you are given two and a half hours to complete the test.
+The TSA X Ray Exam is considered the more difficult of the two; you have only a few seconds to identify the object you are looking for.

 You can, and should, prepare for the test before taking it.
 Our PrepPack™ includes timed tests and study guides to help you get ready.
 Our practice tests include explanations of the answers.
-By practicing, you up your chances of achieving a high score on the test.
-A high score not only ensures that you pass the exam, but it also gives you a better chance of gaining employment over the others who've applied.
+By practicing, you up your chances of achieving a high score on the test, which not only ensures that you pass the exam, but also gives you a better chance of gaining employment over the others who have applied.

-The Writing Skills Assessment tests your knowledge of basic rules of English grammar, syntax, usage, and sentence and paragraph organization.
-On the test, you must select one answer that represents a correction that should be made to a sentence.
+This exam tests your knowledge of basic rules of English grammar, syntax, usage, and sentence and paragraph organization.
+On this TSA English test, you must select one answer that represents a correction that should be made to a sentence.
 You will also find paragraphs that need to be placed in the proper order.
-Keep in mind that choice D, “No correction is necessary," may be the correct answer.
+Keep in mind that answer (D), "No correction is necessary," may be the correct answer.

 Scoring is based solely on correct answers.
-Since there is no penalty for wrong responses, answer every question and make intelligent guesses if necessary.
+Since there is no penalty for wrong responses, it is wise to answer every question and make intelligent guesses, if necessary.

 Candidates who pass all the tests and evaluations are placed into one of three groups: A) Best Qualified, which requires the achievement of a superior level on all six steps in the hiring process; B) Highly Qualified, comprised of applicants who attain at least a satisfactory level on each of the assessments; and C) Qualified, for those candidates who meet the minimum qualifications for each of the six steps.
-It is the “Best Qualified" applicants who gain employment in the position they want.
+The "Best Qualified" applicants gain employment in the position they want.

 Practicing for the exam is the best way to ensure you are in the "Best Qualified" group.
 Our PrepPack™ can help make it happen.
 By preparing for the exam with our practice tests, you will become comfortable with the style of the questions and the format of the test.
-Moreover, you will improve your skills at quickly identifying objects in x-ray images.
+Moreover, you will improve your skills of quickly identifying objects in x ray images.